Cat-Man123/RFIHack/README.md

 # RFIHack
-A java app to exploit RFI vulnerability.
+A java app to generate and use webshell